mars0i/pasta/doc/functionalMASON.md

 ## Is functional style slower?

-So far in free-agent, the speed difference between non-functional and functional versions are so small that I'm not sure there's even a difference.
+So far in pasta, the speed difference between non-functional and functional versions are so small that I'm not sure there's even a difference.
 If there is a difference, it's less than 1%.
 I observed this at an early stage, before implementing birth, death, and eating,